What is a high-cost area conforming loan limit?

 FHFA county limits update annually.
 Confirm against the current FHFA conforming loan limit lookup before structuring an offer.

-More conventional questions on Loan Limits
+More conventional questions on Loan Limits.

 Educational only.
 Conventional loan guidelines, lender overlays, rates, fees, PMI, LLPAs, and underwriting requirements can change.
 Final eligibility depends on full underwriting review.
+Mortgage Expert, Inc. is not affiliated with Fannie Mae, Freddie Mac, FHFA, or any government agency.